bubblesnet/activemq-5.17-block/README.md

 * activemq.xml - Port number and IP and logging
 * jetty_prod.xml - Port number and IP for admin console

+Samples of both files are included in the repo.

 Versions:
 * Debian Buster
 * OpenJDK 11